abdulla971/School_District_Analysis/README.md

 ## Process of the Project
 * Read raw data in csv file.
 * Clean and inspect data, correct inappropriate data.
+* Merge datasets to create new DataFrame gathering more information.